 Why is Blend Phonics Free?

 Hazel Loring’s Reading Made Easy with Blend Phonics is free because there is no other way to get this superior phonics method into the hands of every first-grader teacher in America.
-This is in the spirit in which Mrs. Loring published her method in the first place.
+This is in the spirit in which Mrs. Loring published her method.
 She felt that the real problem in American education was that money controlled education.
 The only way to liberate education from inferior methods was to make available a superior method that every beginning reading teacher could obtain free.
 Please feel free to print off your own copy of Blend Phonics and make copies to give to fellow teachers.
 As a courtesy, I have published Loring’s Reading Made Easy with Blend Phonics for First Grade: Plus Blend Phonics Fluency Drills as a convenient 6 x 9 paperback.

 What is Artificially Induced Whole-Word Dyslexia?